marcus-j-davies/node-red-semaphore-plus/README.md

 Setting the fail-safe to 0 (zero) will disable the fail-safe, meaning **Semaphore Release** will be the only node that can release the lock

-If nothing has already taken the lock, the message will of course pass through, and subsequently start queing other messages, where each one is allowed to pass on the signal or fail-safe trigger
+If nothing has already taken the lock, the message will of course pass through, and subsequently start queuing other messages, where each one is allowed to pass on the signal or fail-safe trigger

 ## Yeah but why?

 Working in an enterprise environment, where strict API access is enforced/monitored, I needed to come up with a way to control processing.
-Having tried other nodes to accomplish this, I was iether creating messy flows to try and emulate this approch, or using no longer maintained or buggy nodes.
+Having tried various nodes to accomplish this, i was either creating messy flows to try and emulate this approach, or using no longer maintained or buggy nodes.

 ## License
 MIT License